Relative Unification in Intuitionistic Logic: Towards provability logic of HA

-\subsection{$\NNIL(\parr)$-projectivity and $\parr$-extendibility}
+\subsection{$\altNNILpar$-projectivity and $\parr$-extendibility}

-In this section we will prove \cref{Theorem-Ghil-Ext}, an extension of Ghilardi's characterization of projective propositions via the notion of extendibility (see \cref{Theorem-Ghil}). \\ For a proposition $A$ and a set $\xbold\subseteq \varr$, define the substitution $\txa:\lcalz \longrightarrow\lcalz$ as follows:
+In this section we will prove \Cref{Theorem-Ghil-Ext}, an extension of Ghilardi's characterization of projective formulas via the notion of extendibility (see \Cref{Theorem-Ghil}). \\ For a formula $A$ and a set $\xbold\subseteq \varr$, define the substitution $\txa:\lcalz \longrightarrow\lcalz$ as follows:

 Let $\xbold_{\!1},\ldots,\xbold_{\!s}$ be a list of all subsets of $\varr$ such that $\xbold_{\!i}\subseteq\xbold_{\!j}$ implies $i\leq j$.
 Finally define